 Through its Experience Cloud offering, companies are better able to connect their customers, partners and employees with each other, relevant content and data.
 This allows users to collaborate and empowers organizations to streamline and extend business processes.

-Community Cloud offers branded, configurable and collaborative experiences, setting itself apart as more than simply a highly-organized content repository.
+Experience Cloud offers branded, configurable and collaborative experiences, setting itself apart as more than simply a highly-organized content repository.
 As the leading enterprise cloud platform, communities on Salesforce are built on top of sophisticated business data and workflows.
 The native integrations with other Salesforce Clouds create a truly cohesive experience that spans across systems, departments and users.

-Community Cloud can be tailored to fit the specific needs of any use case from desktop to mobile.
+Experience Cloud can be tailored to fit the specific needs of any use case from desktop to mobile.
 Its “clicks not code” approach means you don’t need a dedicated resource to maintain your community; your systems of record can be handled by IT, while your business fully owns the system of engagement.
 Salesforce releases new features and functions across its platform three times a year, ensuring your solutions are always up to date with the latest capabilities.
 The potential for almost limitless customization is also enabled by Salesforce, letting companies implement more unique solutions than options like SharePoint allow.

-Beyond its functionality, Salesforce Communities afford companies other benefits that SharePoint does not.
+Beyond its functionality, Salesforce Experiences afford companies other benefits that SharePoint does not.
 It boasts an incredibly strong partner ecosystem, with resources like the AppExchange where organizations can access ready-to-install apps, solutions and consultants to further enhance their community experiences.
 Salesforce also consistently ranks at or near the top of independent analyses like Gartner’s Magic Quadrants and the Forrester Wave, reaffirming their position as a leader in creating digital experience platforms.

 Business is quickly moving toward a model that breaks down organizational siloes.
 It is imperative to choose a platform that is easily and readily customizable in both collaboration and knowledge sharing.
-Salesforce counts many organizations in their portfolio that successfully marry Community Cloud with an O365 infrastructure when the organization’s goals are collaboration, automation and engagement.
-But where SharePoint can enhance your company’s file organization, Community Cloud’s one-stop, user-focused experience makes it the solution of choice for companies thinking about building or migrating an online community.
+Salesforce counts many organizations in their portfolio that successfully marry Experience Cloud with an O365 infrastructure when the organization’s goals are collaboration, automation and engagement.
+But where SharePoint can enhance your company’s file organization, Experience Cloud’s one-stop, user-focused experience makes it the solution of choice for companies thinking about building or migrating an online community.